Fusion-Power-Plant-Framework/bluemira/CONTRIBUTING.md

 We also recommend you use an integrated development environment with appropriate code linting to improve the code you contribute.

-``Bluemira`` is strictly auto-formatted using the [black ](https://pypi.org/project/black/) module.
-This is an opinionated subset of the [Python PEP8 style guide](https://www.python.org/dev/peps/pep-0008/).
+``Bluemira`` is strictly auto-formatted using the [ruff](https://docs.astral.sh/ruff/) format module which is very similar to [black](https://pypi.org/project/black/).
+In both cases this is an opinionated subset of the [Python PEP8 style guide](https://www.python.org/dev/peps/pep-0008/).

-If you don't like how ``black`` formats your code, join the club... the loss of aesthetics is the price to pay for uniformity and consistency!
+If you don't like how ``ruff`` formats your code, join the club... the loss of aesthetics is the price to pay for uniformity and consistency!
 The point of using it is that all code should more or less look the same, regardless of who writes it.

 Please read up on this if you need more details.
-For ``bluemira``, ``black`` has the potential to generate very ugly code, especially if:
+For ``bluemira``, ``ruff`` has the potential to generate very ugly code, especially if:

 * you are playing code golf
 * you are writing data tables of some form
 * you are coding out long mathematical formulae

 For the first case, it is probably best you don't do this...
-If ``black`` breaks your one-line or chain calls into multiple lines, consider breaking these down for readability.
+If ``ruff`` breaks your one-line or chain calls into multiple lines, consider breaking these down for readability.

 In some cases, it is nicer to turn off the auto-formatting.
 You can do this as follows:
 ```python